stackblitz/docs/docs/platform/webcontainers/browser-config.md

 ### Previews in a separate tab {#chrome-preview-separate-tab}

-Previews that are opened in a separate tab are not connected by default to the editor and require an extra step.
+Previews opened in a separate tab are not connected by default to the editor and require an extra step.
 You usually get prompted to click a button to do that.

 You can have it done automatically by modifying your popups settings, [chrome://settings/content/popups](chrome://settings/content/popups), with the following exception: